Baby Sleep Positions: What’s Safe?

 You see, when your baby is placed in this gold-standard sleep position, they not only can breathe easier, but they’re far less likely to aspirate or choke on spit-up than when in other sleep positions.
 (When babies snooze on their back, their trachea lies on top of their esophagus, making it virtually impossible for spit-up or vomit from the esophagus to pool in the trachea, causing harm.)
 And as a bonus, research shows that babies who snooze on their backs are less prone to fevers, stuffy noses, and ear infections, too.

 To ensure your baby remains safely on their back during all sleeps, consider our award-winning SNOO Smart Sleeper.
 It’s the only bassinet featuring a secure swaddling system, which prevents infants from rolling to unsafe positions while sleeping.
-SNOO is so safe, in fact, that it’s been accepted into the Food and Drug Administration Breakthrough Device Program, which was created to get life-saving medical devices to consumers as quickly as possible.
+In fact, thanks to this innovation, the FDA granted SNOO De Novo Authorization for its ability to keep babies safely on their backs!
+(For important safety information visit happiestbaby.com/fda.)

 Unsafe Sleep Positions for Babies